 Can a pressure washer damage concrete, brick or asphalt?

-Pressure washers can damage anything, even hard surfaces like concrete, brick and asphalt.
-With that said, it’s easy to prevent damage: simply use the right nozzle and don’t spray too close to the surface or hold the stream in one place for too long.
+Pressure washers can damage anything, even hard driveway materials like concrete, brick and asphalt.
+With that said, it’s easy to prevent damage: simply use the recommended PSI (3,000-4,000 PSI) and nozzle (25°), and spray at a safe distance from the surface (1-2 feet).